 Tourist Guide Barcelona notes the tradition of gift giving comes from the Feast of the Three Kings or Feast of Epiphany.
 Italian children write letters to the Three Kings much the same way American children write to Santa Claus.
 On January 5, the Three Kings arrive and give children candy.
 That night children leave their shoes near a window (similar to Christmas stocking traditions) to be filled with the gifts they requested.
 There's always the risk of receiving a lump of coal if they've been bad.
 Some Italian families have also adopted the western Christmas tradition of a Christmas tree and gifts from Santa Claus.

 The original Christmas ornaments were gifts of candy, pastries, cookies, apples, and other small presents.
 Stockings were filled with gifts.
 Over time, the stockings remained, but permanent ornaments replaced the edible ones.
 As the tradition grew, so did the types and sizes of gifts.
 In keeping with the original tradition of gifts on the tree, the gifts too large for stockings found their way under the tree and the edible treats on the tree migrated to the Christmas stockings.

 Another common gift giving custom is to donate to charities.
 In keeping with the Christian ethic of helping those in need, donors give money or donate items, such as food and clothing.
 Christmas donations are a significant part of many non-profits yearly fundraising budget.

 While the reasons for giving presents vary, this custom has made the Christmas season full of surprises and joy.
-The tradition of gift giving at Christmas is centuries old, but still reminds us of the magical birth in a stable so long ago.
+The tradition of gift giving at Christmas is centuries old, and reminds people of the magical birth in a stable so long ago.